Photos: Jolade Olusanya

 - Audience member, Singing Our Lives gala concert

-The Singing Our Lives project commissioned composer Mike Roberts and librettist Sarah Grange to work with members of the Mixed Up Chorus and clients from Freedom from Torture, Rhyl Primary School and the Islington Refugee Centre.
+In 2017 The Singing Our Lives project commissioned composer Mike Roberts and librettist Sarah Grange to work with members of the Mixed Up Chorus and clients from Freedom from Torture, Rhyl Primary School and the Islington Refugee Centre.
 Over several months the groups participated in music and writing workshops, sharing memories, music, stories, life experiences and creating new words and melodies.
 From the mass of material created the composer and librettist worked to shape three new songs that captured the essence of the spirit and stories of the project.
 The songs were premiered by the Mixed Up Chorus at Milton Court in July 2017 at a gala event hosted by Jumoké Fashola, with guest performances by the Royal Opera House Thurrock Community Chorus, Sing for Freedom Choir, Boy Blue Entertainment, parents and students of Rhyl Primary school and comedian Humza Arshad.

 "It's hard to distill into three short songs the depth and breadth of experiences that were shared, or the vibrancy, kindness and humor of the 100-odd people who filled the room across the project.
 What struck me most was the collective care of those present - whether economic migrants, asylum-seekers, the home-grown or the historically displaced - for each other's stories, and the almost-tangible sense of hope we all shared.
 Care and hope.
 That's what I think of when I hear our songs."